 Comparing Citizenship Laws: Loss of Citizenship

-EUDO CITIZENSHIP Database on Modes of Loss of Citizenship in Europe
+EUDO CITIZENSHIP Global Database on Modes of Loss of Citizenship

-The EUDO CITIZENSHIP Database on Modes of Loss of Citizenship in Europe includes information on the different ways in which citizenship can be lost in 41 European states.
+The EUDO CITIZENSHIP Global Database on Modes of Loss of Citizenship includes information on the different ways in which citizenship can be lost across the world.
 Citizenship laws often use different terms for similar rules.
 Comparing legal provisions on acquisition and loss of citizenship requires therefore a standardisation of terms and definitions.
-The database is organized around a comprehensive typology of modes of loss of citizenship which outlines, in a systematic way, 15 ways in which citizenship can be lost (see here for more information).
+The database is organized around a comprehensive typology of modes of loss of citizenship which outlines, in a systematic way, 15 ways in which citizenship can be lost.
 For each mode of loss of citizenship the typology outlines a standardized 'target person' which allows comparing rules applicable to similar groups across countries.
 See here for a complete overview of the comparative typology.

 The database allows two types of searches (search types cannot be combined):

 - Country: search by country and view all regulations in one country (for all available years or select a specific year).

 - Mode: search by mode and view similar regulations across countries (for all available years or select a specific year).